 Research about the fish’s diet, tank maintenance, tank size-to-number of fish ratio, as well as the right equipment to use for their aquarium.
 You can seek advice from the pet store staff, and they’d be surely happy to help you out.

 Steampunk Aquarium Accessories

-Think about the bottom of the ocean… dark with speckles of amazing under the sea creatures.
+Think about the bottom of the ocean… dark with speckles of amazing undersea creatures.
 Fill your tank with dark pebbles and throw in some stones with different colors, textures, and sizes.

 A steampunk aquarium will not be complete without ships.
-Try putting in a couple sunken ships with metal details and patchworks.
+Try putting in a couple of sunken ships with metal details and patchwork.
 Adding sunken ships or old ship parts to your aquarium will give it the “Jules Verne” steampunk vibe.

-The nautical decors are the most exciting and fun part!
+The nautical decor is the most exciting and fun part!
 You surely don’t want to miss playing with these elements.
-Some of the best ideas would be a metal octopus, metal fishes, or a ship’s wheel.
+Some of the best ideas would be a metal octopus, metal fish, or a ship’s wheel.
 You need to accessorize your steampunk aquarium with at least one of these for authenticity.

 A clockwork or statue of a clock is a definite must-have in a steampunk aquarium.
-There are different styles of clocks to be found literally everywhere and surely, you will find an underwater-themed clockwork.
+There are different styles of clocks to be found literally everywhere, and surely, you will find underwater-themed clockwork.

 Food Trinket Box

-Keep your fishes’ food container in sync with your steampunk theme.
+Keep your fish’s food container in sync with your steampunk theme.
 Have a steampunk trinket box placed above or beside your aquarium to make it look like it’s part of the whole presentation.

 Now your steampunk aquarium is complete!
 The next step is to observe your masterpiece and see if the fishes are comfortable in their steampunk crib.
 Is it too much, or maybe you can add some more decor?
 Adjust your aquarium accessories accordingly and enjoy the view!